 Car hire can be relatively cheap providing you book the most basic car for your needs.
 We always get something that’s big enough for us and our luggage and that’s our only requirement.
 We never have any additional requirements as we like to keep the cost as low as possible.

 Many hire cars do come with add-ons that can start bumping the price up, but often they aren’t needed.
-Here are eight tips to save money when hiring a car:
+Here are eight tips to save money when hiring a car for your road trip:

 1. Use your own child seats